 2018 Legislative Update

-Think New Mexico won passage of the 30% requirement in 2007, and the reform has resulted in an additional $9 million a year going to students.
+Think New Mexico won passage of the 30% guarantee in 2007, and the reform has resulted in an additional $9 million a year going to students.
 However, since most of those dollars came from reductions in the lottery’s contracts with outside vendors (multinational gaming corporations Intralot, Scientific Games, and International Gaming Technologies), those special interests have hired a team of paid lobbyists to push to roll back this reform.

 Think New Mexico joined the students in opposing the bill as it was originally introduced.

 First, Representative Jason Harper (R-Rio Rancho) passed an amendment that caps the lottery’s annual operating costs at 15%.
 This is the average amount the lottery has spent on operating costs, including its contracts with multinational gaming corporations, for the past decade.
 However, before the lottery was required to deliver at least 30% to scholarships, it spent upwards of 20% on its operating costs.
-This amendment makes sure that won’t happen again.
+This amendment made sure that wouldn’t happen again.

 Then, Representative Matt McQueen (D-Santa Fe) passed an amendment to increase the annual guarantee for students from $38 million to $40 million a year.
 The scholarship fund has received at least $40 million a year in nine of the last ten years.